ipns-link/specs/specs.md

 `cache` : The Gateway is meant to serve `GET` requests for all paths prefixed with `<cache.path>` from the immutable (static) directory at `/ipfs/<cache.CID>`.
 All these requests are therefore served from IPFS and need not reach the Origin, thus reducing latency and offloading Origin.

 `on_fail` : On failure to connect (peer) with the Listener, the Gateway is to 307 redirect the browser to `<on_fail>`.
-The redirect destination might be a URL, an IPFS path `/ipfs/*` or an IPNS-key `/ipns/*`.
+The redirect destination might be a URL, an IPFS path `/ipfs/*` or an OriginID `/ipns/*`.
 If `null` or empty, the Gateway shall instead issue a [504](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504) error code.

-`stream` :  The Gateway is meant to serve `GET` requests for all paths prefixed with `<stream.path>` from the mutable (dynamic) directory at `/ipns/<stream.keyID>`.
+`stream` :  The Gateway is meant to serve `GET` requests for all paths prefixed with `<stream.path>` from the mutable (dynamic) directory at `/ipns/<stream.ID>`.
 All these requests are therefore served from IPFS and need not reach the Origin, thus reducing latency and offloading Origin.

 `host` : Instructs the Gateway to use `<host>` in the Host header while connecting to Origin.